piasun/piasun/README.md

 # Hi there 👋

 ✨I'm Pia.
-I have always had a passion for design and over the years also for digitalization and development.
+I have always had a passion for design and over the years also finding digitalization and development very exciting.
 So to combine the things I like most is what encourage me to study Frontend development.
 Learning to master different code to make inspiring websites is a thrill.✨

 ## Get in touch  👯
 - [LinkedIn](https://www.linkedin.com/in/pia-sundsby-4a14992/)